 If there ever was a place on this earth to have a canoe, surely Yellowknife is it.
 Dotted with hundreds of lakes and myriad waterways, you can go for a half hour paddle, a three-day trip or a month-long expedition, by changing direction from any one of several drop-in points.

-Canoes and kayaks are easily rented in Yellowknife and owned by many residents.
-If you would like to rent a canoe or kayak you can do so at the following places:
+Canoes, kayaks, standup paddleboards are easily rented in Yellowknife and owned by many residents.
+If you would like to rent one you can check at the following places:

 Day trips for experienced paddlers

-Hidden Lake – Drop in: Powder Point, 40 km from Yellowknife on the Ingraham Trail.
+Hidden Lake – Drop in at Powder Point, 40 km from Yellowknife on the Ingraham Trail.
 Several short but strenuous portages take you into one of the most scenic lakes in the Yellowknife area.
 Suitable for one, two or three day trips.

 Lower Cameron River – A one-day trip for experienced paddlers, starting at Reid Lake about 60 km from Yellowknife on the Ingraham trail.
 Canoeists follow the Cameron River, portaging around several scenic waterfalls, to Powder Point.